-If it rains and you’ve planned a barbecue, the next place you’re probably going to think to grill is in your garage.
+Even here in Florida, the weather doesn’t always cooperate with us.
+If it rains and you’ve planned a barbecue, the next place you’ll probably think to grill is in your garage.

-However, with a little pre-planning and the right equipment, you can grill in your garage safely.
+However, with some pre-planning and the right equipment, you can grill in the garage safely.

 Leaving your garage door open doesn’t matter as much as you think.